Work experience forms a very important part of the curriculum in Year 10.

 For more information about employed.im, please see the following link – https://www.employed.im/

-Wednesday 16th January – Work Experience launched to Year 10 students (Introduction letters handed out during tutor time on Thursday 17th January)
+Thursday 9th January – The 2020 Work Experience Programme will be launched to Year 10 students during an assembly (Introduction letters will be handed out during tutor time on Friday 10th January)

 What is Work Experience?